-Income taxes and tax exposures recognized in the consolidated financial statements reflect management's best estimate based on facts known at the reporting date.
+Income taxes and tax exposures recognized in the consolidated financial statements reflect Management's best estimate based on facts known at the reporting date.
 When the Company anticipates a future income tax payment based on its estimates, it recognizes a liability.
 The difference between the expected amount and the final tax outcome has an impact on current and deferred taxes when the Company becomes aware of this difference.

 In addition, when the Company incurs losses for income tax purposes, it assesses the probability of taxable income being available in the future based on its budgeted forecasts.
 These forecasts are adjusted to take into account certain non-taxable income and expenses and specific rules on the use of unused credits and tax losses.
 When the forecasts indicate that sufficient future taxable income will be available to deduct the temporary differences, a deferred tax asset is recognized for all deductible temporary differences.
+These estimates are stated in Note 19 of the financial statements.